dnr/styx/README.md

    # This enables all features and patches.
    # Look at module/defualt.nix for more fine-grained enable options if desired.
    services.styx.enable = true;
-   # This sets a list of regexes to consider using Styx.
+   # This sets a list of package name regexes to use Styx on-demand.
+   # This shouldn't include anything you need to boot a system and connect to
+   # the network.
    nix.settings.styx-include = [ "list" "of" "package" "name" "regexp-.*" ];
+   # This sets a list of package name regexes to use Styx materialize.
+   # It's safe to include everything here, if Styx fails, Nix will fall back
+   # to normal substitution.
+   nix.settings.styx-materialize = [ ".*" ];
 ```

 After the daemon is running, you have to initialize it by running: